ducha-aiki/ransac-tutorial-2020-data/README.md

 # Data for epipolar geometry training and validation

 Training and validation data you can download from http://cmp.felk.cvut.cz/~mishkdmy/CVPR-RANSAC-Tutorial-2020/RANSAC-Tutorial-Data-EF.tar
+It was obtained with RootSIFT features and mutual nearest neighbour matching.
 12 scenes, 100k image pairs each, so 1.2M cases for training, 86 Gb.

+Correspondences, which are obtained without mutual nearest neighbor check are available from [here](http://ptak.felk.cvut.cz/personal/mishkdmy/CVPR2020-RANSAC-Tutorial/RANSAC-Tutorial-Data-uni.tar), 349 Gb.

 The data comes from train and validation set of the [CVPR IMW 2020 PhotoTourism challenge](https://vision.uvic.ca/image-matching-challenge/data/)